Winnold House: Design

 The priory's stonework is ashlar and coping, and the roof is composed of slate.
 South front of two storeys in two bays.
 20th-century door and porch to left.
 Windows are 3-light cross casements under re-used square hoods on head stops.
 Triangular stops to first floor casements.
 Moulded ashlar eaves cornice below gabled roof with 19th-century internal end stacks carrying twin octagonal gault brick flues.
 Gable ends on kneelers.
 East wall with remains of external stack, flat buttress to left and clasping buttress to right, the latter being the remains of a 12th-century pier: single shaft to left and on north face multi-shafted above set-off.
-Two set-offs to east gable wall, remains of one C12 lancet and C17 attic window.
-North elevation with 12th-century string course at first floor, flat central buttress and remains of annulated engaged column to right.
+Two set-offs to the east gable wall, remains of one 12th-century lancet, and a 17th-century attic window.
+North elevation with 12th-century string course at first floor, flat central buttress, and remains of annulated engaged column to the right.
 Three inserted casements and door.
 Dentil eaves cornice.
-To west an early C19 brick and ashlar extension of two storeys.
+To the west, an early 19th-century brick and ashlar extension in two storeys.
 19th- and 20th-century casements, gabled slate roof and ridge stack right of centre with paired octagonal gault brick flues.